brynsgtn/pokemonSearchApp/README.md

 # Pokémon Search App

-This project is a Pokémon search app built using HTML, CSS, and JavaScript.
+This project is a Pokémon search app built using HTML, CSS, and Javascript then converted to Typescript.
 It utilizes the PokéAPI through a proxy server to fetch Pokémon data and display it to the user.

 ## Features